- Contact Us

 It has been five years since the American Association of Nurse Practitioners® (AANP) updated the NP Quality of Care bibliography.
-During 2020 NP Week, join us as NPs across the nation reflect on the more than two dozen new studies added to this discussion paper on NP outcomes.
+During 2020 NP Week, join us as NPs across the nation reflect on the more than two dozen new scientific studies added to this discussion paper on NP outcomes.

 During NP Week, we celebrate the progress made toward advancing the NP Research Agenda, including sharing current resources and highlighting high-quality, peer-reviewed, empirical works that speak to the many disease states and care settings where NP care is contributing to health improvement.
-The diversity of studies in the updated annotated bibliography emphasizes that NP-focused research continues to draw the interest of health services researchers and is widely published in medical, nursing and public health journals.
+The diversity of scientific studies in the updated annotated bibliography emphasizes that NP-focused research continues to draw the interest of health services researchers and is widely published in medical, nursing and public health journals.
 Though all research is conducted with an awareness of certain assumptions and limitations, each study completed adds to our broad understanding of how NPs positively impact patient outcomes and the overall health care system in the United States.

-AANP has spent the last many months searching for and reviewing studies conducted since 2015 that examine the relationship between NP-provided care and patient outcomes.
+AANP has spent the last many months searching for and reviewing scientific studies conducted since 2015 that examine the relationship between NP-provided care and patient outcomes.
 Similar to previous efforts, the overwhelming majority of studies that compare NP care to physician care in the U.S. continue to find no significant differences in outcomes and, in some instances, find significantly better care outcomes for patients who receive their care from NPs.
 While some outcomes vary depending on datasets used, sample sizes and years conducted, most researchers and authors conclude that these differences are not clinically significant.

 Over time, research examining NP outcomes has continued to apply more advanced designs, methods and statistical models to overcome potential bias.
 Large-scale studies utilizing hundreds of thousands of patient observations from claims data and proprietary networks have addressed previous critiques related to sample sizes and inadequate follow-up time frames.
 Advances in research using Veterans Health Administration (VHA) data have also provided unique insights into NP-provided care in systems where NPs practice independently of physician agreements or supervision.